 Friday, 31 August 2012

-My guide to eating and drinking in Bristol
+My guide to eating and drinking in Bristol - Updated January 2015

-So, I’ve been living in Bristol for around two years now and I reckon I’ve now spent enough time stuffing my face and staggering around inebriated to be able to pass some of my hard won accumulated wisdom onto any visitors to the city.
+So, I’ve been living in Bristol for around three years now and I reckon I've now spent enough time stuffing my face and staggering around inebriated to be able to pass some of my hard won accumulated wisdom onto any visitors to the city.

 Therefore, I’d like to present to you my favourite places to eat and drink in Brizzle, handily broken down into sections.
 I should stress, before I get any hateful comments, no doubt accusing me of being an Essex- know-nothing-twat who doesn’t know his arse from his elbow, these are ‘my favourites’, and as a result there’s the remote possibility that the places I like may not always tally with what you like.